cue-lang/cuelang.org/content/docs/concept/modules/_en.md

 Modules are how CUE manages native dependencies.
 They can be published to a registry, which allows users to fetch and work with their contents.

-Learn about CUE modules using the suggested links below, or follow the {{<tag modules>}} tag to explore the full range of modules-related pages on the site.
+Learn about modules using these recommended guides, or browse through all the {{<tag modules>}} pages listed below:

+## Recommended guides

 {{<cards>}}
 {{<card title="Reference manual"